Geotab/sdk/src/new.md

 # 2017

 ## December (5.7.1712.x)
-* API.cs (dotnet only) - Fix: When password and session id are supplied to constructor, session id will be used until no longer valid.
+* API.cs (.Net only) - Fix: When password and session id are supplied to constructor, session id will be used until no longer valid.
 Previously, session id would only be used if password was not supplied.

 * FuelTaxDetail - Added properties: ”IsEnterOdometerInterpolated”, “IsExitOdometerInterpolated”, “HourlyIsOdometerInterpolated”